huggingface/blog/open-source-llms-as-agents.md

 As you can see, some open-source models perform poorly: while this was expected for the small Zephyr-7b, Llama2-70b performs surprisingly poorly.

-But Mixtral-8x7B holds its own really well compared to other models: it has a performance nearly equivalent to GPT3.5.
+But Mixtral-8x7B holds its own really well compared to other models: it performs nearly equivalent to GPT3.5.
 It is the best of the OS models we tested to power Agent workflows! 🏆

 This is out-of-the-box performance: contrary to GPT3.5, Mixtral was not finetuned for agent workflows (to our knowledge), which somewhat hinders its performance.
 For instance, on GAIA, 10% of calls fail when Mixtral tries to call a tool with incorrectly formatted arguments.
 With proper finetuning for the function calling and task planning skills, Mixtral’s score would likely be even higher.
 We strongly recommend open-source builders to start finetuning Mixtral for agents, to surpass the next challenger: GPT4! 🚀